 - Sending birthday cards are also a nice personal touch.

-In Part 3 of this series, we’ll discuss several ways to serve your alumni when you meet and throughout the year.
+In Part 3 of this series, I discuss several ways to serve your alumni when you meet and throughout the year.
 For all of this content and more, consider purchasing the booklet, “How to Cultivate Alumni Associations That Are Useful to Small Christian Colleges.”